telefonicaid/iot-activation/tutorials/BP_IPsec.md

 Now you can read in the tab **Tunnel Detail** the status in red **DOWN**

-This will hold, until you talk to Telefonica and send them the configuration.
+This will hold, until you talk to Telefónica and send them the configuration.

 ### 5.1.
 Download Configuration

-Amazon offers the possibility of downloading a configuration file from the Customer Gateway, as it is necessary to facilitate configuration to Telefonica.
+Amazon offers the possibility of downloading a configuration file from the Customer Gateway, as it is necessary to facilitate configuration to Telefónica.

 Clicking on each encrypter, select the tab **Download Configuration** and complete like the following example
 ![pic](pictures/IPsec/IPsec_AWS_05_VPCdashboard_VPNconnection_createVPNc_config_download.png)